willstepp/writings/joseph-the-son/jts-notes.md

 The lie is not the lie because it proceeds from the mouth of a liar.
 The truth is not the truth because it proceeds from the mouth of a truth-teller.

 Minister Jacob tells the story of the house he never built.

+Important that scenes lead into one another organically, and do not seem episodic.
+This leads to blurred line between reality and dream later.

+Minister Jacob’s hypocrisy reveals itself through the ‘fruit’ of his actions, never from his demeanor or words.

+Establish early that Joseph wants the rusty old knife that sits on the shelf.
+Grandfather polishes it up the best he can and gives it for his birthday.

+Worried about the winter.
+No heat.
+Ostracized from the church after the incident.
+Mother somehow implicated.